Online UTI Treatment in Florida: Antibiotics When Appropriate

 You are likely a candidate if you are:

-You are likely not a candidate for asynchronous online UTI treatment if you are:
+You are likely not a candidate for online UTI treatment if you are:

 Online vs urgent care vs primary care: when each fits